Phong-Kaster/Lockscreen-Styled-Notification/README.md

 We have to set importance equals `NotificationManager.IMPORTANCE_HIGH` or `NotificationManager.IMPORTANCE_MAX` to ensure that the lockscreen activity can override device's lockscreen.

-If you want to send other normal notifications then create extra notification.
+If you want to send other normal notifications then create another notification channel.
 Never use the same channel with lockscreen-styled notifications.

 You can define `LOCKSCREEN_CHANNED_ID` and `NOTIFICATION_CHANNED_ID` to send both normal notifications & lockscreen-styled notifications.